Simone Weil: Legacy

 Weil has been criticised, however, even by those who otherwise admired her deeply, such as T. S. Eliot, for being excessively prone to divide the world into good and evil, and for her sometimes intemperate judgments.
 Weil was a harsh critic of the influence of Judaism on Western civilisation.
 However, her niece Sylvie Weil and biographer Thomas R. Nevin argue that Weil did not reject Judaism and was heavily influenced by its precepts.
 Weil was an even harsher critic of the Roman Empire, in which she refused to see any value.
 On the other hand, according to Eliot, she held up the Cathars as exemplars of goodness, despite there being in his view little concrete evidence on which to base such an assessment.
 According to Pétrement she idolised Lawrence of Arabia, considering him to be a saint.
 A few critics have taken an overall negative view.
 Several Jewish writers, including Susan Sontag, have accused her of antisemitism, although this perspective is far from universal.
 A small minority of commentators have judged her to be psychologically unbalanced or sexually obsessed.
 General Charles de Gaulle, her ultimate boss while she worked for the French Resistance, considered her "insane", although even he was influenced by her and repeated some of her sayings for years after her death.

-A meta study from the University of Calgary found that between 1995 and 2012 over 2,500 new scholarly works had been published about her.
+A meta study from the University of Calgary maintains a bibliography of more than 5,000 books, essays, journal articles, and theses about Weil and her work.
+Together French and English comprise slightly over 50% of the total records collected.
+Other organizations dedicated to her work include Association pour l'Étude de la Pensée de Simone Weil and the American Weil Society.

+In the decades since her death, her writings have been assembled, annotated, criticized, discussed, disputed, and praised.
+Along with some twenty volumes of her works, publishers have issued more than thirty biographies, including Simone Weil: A Modern Pilgrimage by Robert Coles, Harvard's Pulitzer-winning professor, who calls Weil 'a giant of reflection.'

-Portrayal in film and onstage
+Weil in film, stage, and media

 "Approaching Simone" is a play created by Megan Terry.
 Dramatizing the life, philosophy and death of Simone Weil, Terry's play won the 1969/1970 Obie Award for Best Off-Broadway Play.

 Weil was the subject of a 2010 documentary by Julia Haslett, An encounter with Simone Weil.
 Haslett noted that Weil had become "a little-known figure, practically forgotten in her native France, and rarely taught in universities or secondary schools".

 Weil was also the subject of Finnish composer Kaija Saariaho's La Passion de Simone (2008), written with librettist Amin Maalouf.
-Of the piece, music critic Olivia Giovetti wrote:

-"Framing her soprano soloist as Simone's imaginary sister (Literal?
-Metaphorical?
-Does it matter?), the narrative arc becomes a struggle to understand the dichotomy of Simone.
-Wrapped in this dramatic mystery, Saariaho's musical textures, haunting and moribund, create a meditative state.
-To go back to Bach's St. Matthew Passion, if that work, written for his time, serves to reinforce the (then-revolutionary) system of the Protestant church, then "La Passion de Simone," written for our time, questions the mystery of faith to reinforce the inexplicable experience of being human."
+Chris Kraus' 1996 film Gravity and Grace alludes to the posthumous work of Simone Weil.
+Chris Kraus' 2000 novel Aliens & Anorexia chronicles her experience producing the film while also touching on Kraus' personal study and interaction with Simone Weil's philosophy and life.

+Weil's work, Venice Saved, was not completed in her lifetime but put together as a play and translated by Silvia Panizza and Philip Wilson.